TABLE OF CONTENTS

 Now, the federal and state laws can get confusing since some states have legalized cannabis for medical and recreational use while the drug is considered a dangerous substance by the federal government.

-As of July 2021, medical cannabis use is legal, with a doctor's recommendation, in 36 states and four out of the five U.S. territories, and the District of Columbia.
+As of July 2023, medical cannabis use is legal, with a doctor's recommendation, in 40 states and 4 out of the 5 U.S. territories, and the District of Columbia.
 12 other states have limits on THC concentration in CBD-rich products.
 The Rohrabacher-Farr Amendment prevents federal prosecution of people complying with state medical cannabis laws.

 Which States Have Legalized and Prohibited Cannabis?